NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/warding-tattoo.md

 trait01: "invested"
 trait02: "magical"
 trait03: "tattoo"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "140"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "Many cultures of Golarion have a tattoo to turn away harm; as such, warding tattoos often resemble whichever dangers are most common to the culture, such as a wild beast or a whirlpool in the high seas of the Shackles.  * * *  **Activate** `pf2:r` envision  **Frequency** once per day  **Trigger** An enemy, hazard, or the environment makes an attack against your AC, requires you to attempt a saving throw, or causes you to take damage automatically  * * *  **Effect** Until the end of the current turn, against the triggering effect, you gain a +1 status bonus to AC and saving throws and gain resistance 2 to damage."
 powerTitle1:
 actionEconomy1:
 type1: